walmartlabs/concord-website/docs/processes-v2/flows.md

 #### Task Result Data Structure

-All returned result data from tasks compatible with runtime-v2 contain a common set of attributes, in addition to any task-specific data:
+All returned result data from tasks compatible with runtime-v2 contain a common set of fields, in addition to any task-specific data:

 - `ok` - boolean, true when task executes without error;
 - `error` - string, an error message when `ok` is `false`;